 Vizag gas leak brings back chilling memories of Bhopal tragedy

 Visakhapatnam, May 07: It looks like the beginning of the year 2020 seems to be a tragic start for the people.
-With people suffering from coronavirus is on one side, scenes of several children being carried by parents in their arms and people laying on the roads as they inhailed the poisonous gas that took place in Andhra Pradesh's Vishakapatanam has gone viral on social media.
+With people suffering from coronavirus is on one side, scenes of several children being carried by parents in their arms and people laying on the roads as they inhaled the poisonous gas that took place in Andhra Pradesh's Visakhapatnam has gone viral on social media.

 This tragic gas leak brings back a grim memory of the 1984 Bhopal Gas Tragedy.
 The leak of styrene, a chemical used to make synthetic rubber and resins, among others, occurred in the wee hours of Thursday while people were still fast asleep.